Siam-Ahmed-Rakib/Data-Structures-and-Algorithms-I-Sessional/Assignment1(List)/README.md

 The solution for Task 2 is in the [Task2.cpp](Task2.cpp) file.

 ## Task 3
-You have to manage a car rental system (CRS) with X cars and Y garages.
+A real-life problem using the List where I have to manage a car rental system (CRS) with X cars and Y garages.
 Each garage can park Z cars.
-When a rental request comes, assign a car from the least labeled non-empty garage.
+When a rental request comes, I have to assign a car from the least labeled non-empty garage.
 When a car returns, park it in the highest labeled non-full garage.
 If no cars are available or all garages are full, give a message accordingly.
 The solution for Task 3 is in the [Task3.cpp](Task3.cpp) file.

 ## Additional Problems
 There are also 3 additional problems using List in the [Online2A1_A2.pdf](Online2A1_A2.pdf), [Online2B1_B2.pdf](Online2B1_B2.pdf), and [Online2C1_C2.pdf](Online2C1_C2.pdf).
 The solutions for these are in the [Online2_A.cpp](Online2_A.cpp), [Online2_B.cpp](Online2_B.cpp), and [Online2_C.cpp](Online2_C.cpp) files.

+To solve the problems in Task 3 of [Assignment1.pdf](Assignment1.pdf), [Online2A1_A2.pdf](Online2A1_A2.pdf), [Online2B1_B2.pdf](Online2B1_B2.pdf), and [Online2C1_C2.pdf](Online2C1_C2.pdf), I use my implemented List ([Arr_List.cpp](Arr_List.cpp), [LL_List.cpp](LL_List.cpp)) as a header file as they need a list and I am bound to not use STL.
+At a time, I can comment out only one of the header files as they are identical without using Array or Linked List.

 **Mind it, using STL is strongly prohibited for better understanding, and I have adhered to this rule.**